Bahmni/bahmni-apps-frontend/docs/i18n-guide.md

 1. The `TranslationProvider` component initializes translations after the notification service is ready
 2. The `initI18n` function in `src/i18n.ts` is called to set up i18next
-3. User's preferred locale is determined from cookies or defaults to English
+3. User's preferred locale is determined from storage key or defaults to English
 4. Translations are fetched from both bundled and config sources
 5. i18next is initialized with the merged translations